Phone 1800 444 396

 Any questions?

 Our team of Relationship Managers are available to assist with any questions relating to council superannuation.
 They can also meet with Councillors to assist with all aspects of superannuation.
-Please call 1800 444 396 to arrange a meeting today.
+Please call 1800 444 396 to arrange a meeting.

 LGIAsuper Trustee (ABN 94 085 088 484) (AFSL 230511) (the Trustee) as trustee for LGIAsuper (ABN 23 053 121 564) (RSE R1000160) (the Fund) trading as Brighter Super.
 Brighter Super products are issued by the Trustee on behalf of the Fund.
 Brighter Super may refer to the Trustee or LGIAsuper as the context may be.